andreasjansson/midimacs/README.md

 * _length_ - the length of code sequence until it either re-initializes or stops
 * _state_ - the current state of the channel (more below)

-It returns the new channel state, I'll explain that in a bit.
+It returns the new track state, I'll explain that in a bit.

 Below is an example of the parameter passed in.